An efficient and energy stable framework for phase field simulations of grain growth in additive manufacturing: The proposed framework

 \subsection{Model assumptions}

-The phase field model adopted in our work was developed under the following assumptions or considerations \cite{Chadwick2021}. \begin{itemize} \item The model is considered for a binary Fe–Cr alloy system, using a relatively large effective equilibrium distribution coefficient for austenite, and solute segregation is expected to be small. \item The model considers solidification near the limit of absolute stability, where solute trapping becomes significant.
-Under these conditions, the solidification is expected to proceed predominantly with either planar interfaces or low-amplitude cells \cite{Chadwick2021, Merchant1990}, which is consistent with theoretical calculations of interfacial velocity for 316L stainless steel under rapid solidification conditions \cite{Pinomaa2020}. \item It is assumed that grains grow exclusively via epitaxial growth from pre-existing grains, with no new grain nucleation occurring during the process. \item The model assumes that the solid-liquid interfacial energy is isotropic, neglecting any orientation dependency of the interfacial energy. \item The kinetic anisotropy is incorporated, by assuming that the solid-liquid interface velocity is strongly dependent on crystallographic orientation, i.e., interface mobility varies significantly with different crystal planes.
-This anisotropy plays a crucial role in competitive grain growth and morphological evolution during rapid solidification. \end{itemize}
+{The phase field model adopted in our work was originally developed by \cite{Chadwick2021} under the following considerations and assumptions.
+1) The model considers a binary Fe–Cr alloy system (the basic system of stainless steel), using a relatively large effective equilibrium distribution coefficient for austenite (a primary crystal structure of face-centered cubic type in stainless steel), and solute segregation is expected to be small.
+2) The model considers solidification near the limit of absolute stability, where solute trapping becomes significant.
+Under these conditions, the solidification is expected to proceed predominantly with either planar interfaces or low-amplitude cells (negligible cellular substructures associated with solute segregation) \cite{Chadwick2021, Merchant1990}, which is consistent with theoretical calculations of interfacial velocity for 316L stainless steel under rapid solidification conditions \cite{Pinomaa2020}.
+3) It is assumed that grains grow exclusively via epitaxial growth from pre-existing grains, with no new grain nucleation occurring during the process.
+4) The solid-liquid interfacial energy is assumed to be isotropic, neglecting any orientation dependency of the interfacial energy.
+5) The kinetic anisotropy is incorporated, by assuming that the solid-liquid interface velocity is strongly dependent on crystallographic orientation, i.e., interface mobility varies significantly with different crystal planes.
+This anisotropy plays a crucial role in competitive grain growth and morphological evolution during rapid solidification.}